 - Graduates with a Master of Education degree become elementary education professionals, researchers, school district specialists, master classroom teachers, consultants, and professional development providers.
 Some serve as adjunct faculty at junior colleges and universities and others go on to complete a doctoral degree.

 - Who Can Get a Master's in Elementary Education?

-- This online program is designed for those interested in the education of elementary children and their families, with emphasis on teachers of first through sixth grades.
+- This online program is designed for those interested in the education of elementary children and their families, with emphasis on teachers of first through eighth grades.
 Topics of study include advanced content methods, public school education, and action research in the learning environment.

 - What Can I Expect Upon Graduation from SFA?

 Stephen F. Austin State University's elementary advanced program prepares professional teachers and leaders to address the educational needs of elementary aged children.
 Upon the completion of the program, graduates are able to

 know, understand, and use the major concepts, principles, theories, and research related to development of children and young adolescents to construct learning opportunities that support individual students' development, acquisition of knowledge, and motivation.